partrickJhonson/beef/Module-creation.md

 ## Introduction

-BeEF has been designed in a modular way, it is very easy to create a new module and add it to BeEF.
+BeEF has been designed in a modular way so that it is very easy to create a new module and add it to BeEF.

 Basically, modules are all stored in the [module](https://github.com/beefproject/beef/tree/master/modules) directory and are composed of three main files :
 * **config.yaml** : The YAML configuration file which describe properties of the module